abilash2574/Zeyrie-Blog/content/posts/Linux/how-to-install-arch-linux/index.md

 ### Setting Time zone

-We can set the time zone to our system by running the following command:
+We can set the time zone for our system by running the following command:

 ```sh
 # ln -sf /usr/share/zoneinfo/REGION/CITY /etc/localtime